laksh9950/datasets/datasets/bbc_hindi_nli/README.md

 ## Dataset Structure

 - Data is structured in TSV format.
-- Train and Test files are in seperate files
+- Train and Test files are in separate files

 ### Dataset Instances